WachirapatMT/office-pose/README.md

 1. Choose an exercise image from the internet
 2. Use `visualise_image.py` to detect keypoints from the image
 3. Put keypoint coordinates in `exercise.py` and define the weight of each keypoint to be used in the scoring step.
 Each keypoint specified in this file consist of 3 elements: x coordinate, y coordinate, and weight.
+Use zero as weight value if the keypoints must be neglected when evaluate the correctness, for example leg keypoints will not be considered for half-body exercise.
 4. Use `flip_image.py` to flip the image if the exercise can be done from both left and right direction

 ## Get Inputs